abhishekkr/timefs/README.md

 ### HowTo Use

+> can be used with single server, or multiple servers fronted by a request splitter
+> current splitter is really basic and under improvements

 * to activate local go path just for your editor or direct running go tools

 `. go-tasks`